This page was created in 2015 and may contain language which is now outdated.

 In 1970, the Indian authorities moved the remaining Great Andamanese to the tiny Strait Island, where they are now dependent on the government for food, shelter and clothing, and where alcohol abuse and tuberculosis are rife.

-Boa Sr. died in 2010.
-The Bo were the last of the ten tribes to come into contact with the British, just before the 1901 census.
-It took little more than a century for up to 55,000 years of human history to be wiped out.
+Boa Sr, who died in 2010 was the last of the Bo tribe.
+The Bo were the last of the ten Great Andamanese tribes to come into contact with the British, just before the 1901 census.
+It took little more than a century for up to 50,000 years of human history to be wiped out.
+Before she died, Boa Sr talked about the neighbouring Jarawa people, whom she felt were fortunate because they were still able to live in their forest without the devastating effects of contact experienced by the Great Andamanese.

 Act now to support the Great Andamanese